 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Clydesdale Bank, PPI may have been attached to a customer's policy by Clydesdale Bank, in some cases without their knowledge.
 Clydesdale Bank may have denied a credit application if PPI was refused by the customer.

 Clydesdale Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Clydesdale Bank.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Clydesdale Bank, and this was not clarified to you at the point of sale, then you would be due compensation from Clydesdale Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Clydesdale Bank, and this was not disclosed to you at the point of sale, then you would be due compensation from Clydesdale Bank.